 May traffic is a bit better compared to April and the page views and number of users almost doubled.

-However, as I have mentioned above, it still includes my own IP especially on May 31 when I did a lot of changes with the blog.
+However, as I have mentioned above, it still includes my own IP, especially on May 31 when I made a lot of changes with the blog.